 Lake Atitlan Shaman-Mayan Ceremony & Sacred Caves

-The three caves, Nimajay, San Simon, and Colorado have been used by the Mayan for centuries to perform Fire Cleansing and Protection Ceremony.
+The Lake Atitlan Shaman-Mayan Ceremony is held in three caves, Nimajay, San Simon, and Colorado that have been used by the Mayan for centuries to perform Fire Cleansing and Protection Ceremony.
 Mayans from many of the highland tribes travel for hours to visit these holy caves, and you will feel the energy and power when you approach the entrance to the caves.
 You will witness shamans performing ceremony on most days, although this is can not be guaranteed.
 You will feel honored to be a witness to ceremony that is a true part of the living Mayan culture of the Guatemala highlands.

 Your local guide will explain the significance of the ceremony, and will lead you on your own personal ceremony/meditation.

 The ancient Mayan civilization dates back over 5,000 years as evident by the ceremonial cities that still remain today such as Tikal and Chitchen Itza.
 Knowledge of the stars and their movements in relation to the earth are marked by the fact that their pyramids were build in alignment with celestial events.
 The modern day Fire Ceremony is how the Mayan of today connect with the old wisdom known as the Mayan Cosmovision.
 Performing a Fire Ceremony is an act of balancing one’s energy and intention in daily life.
 If we become out of balance out life is uncentered and causes havoc and instability.
 We must honor all components of life; good and bad, in order to remain balanced.
 Ceremonies can be focused on healing, protection, as a centering exercise, and for mediation.